2015 AAUP Summer Institute

 Demers v.
 Austin, 746 F.3d 402 (9th Cir.
 Wash.
 Jan.
 29, 2014)(Important note, previous opinion dated September 4, 2013 and published at 729 F.3d 1011 was withdrawn and substituted with this opinion.)

-In this important decision, the Ninth Circuit Court of Appeals reinforced the First Amendment protections for academic speech by faculty members.
+In this important decision, the U.S. Court of Appeals for the Ninth Circuit reinforced the First Amendment protections for academic speech by faculty members.
 Adopting an approach advanced in AAUP’s amicus brief, the court emphasized the seminal importance of academic speech.
 Accordingly, the court concluded that the Garcetti analysis did not apply to "speech related to scholarship or teaching,” and therefore the First Amendment could protect this speech even when undertaken "pursuant to the official duties" of a teacher and professor.

 Professor Demers became a faculty member at Washington State University (WSU) WSU in 1996 and he obtained tenure in 1999.
 Demers taught journalism and mass communications studies at the university in the Edward R. Murrow School of Communication.
 Starting in 2008, Demers took issue with certain practices and policies of the School of Communication.
 Demers began to voice his criticism of the college and authored two publications entitled 7-Step Plan for Improving the Quality of the Edward R. Murrow School of Communication and The Ivory Tower of Babel.
 Demers sued the university and claimed that the university retaliated against him by lowering his rating in his annual performance evaluations and subjected him to an unwarranted internal audit in response to his open criticisms of administration decisions and because of his publications.